 I hear all the time, I have _(fill in the blank)_ pain and I need a Massage or I have back or neck pain and I need to see my Chiropractor.
 Very rarely do I hear I have ____ pain and I need to see a Physio to get help.

 So I ask myself why are people not thinking about Physiotherapy as being on their list of professionals that can help with____ pain.

 Has the Physiotherapy Association failed to make the message clear as to how integral Physios are?
 Have Physios failed themselves in not being able to convey their wide array of scientifically proven abilities?
 Have other professions done a better job at marketing themselves as the “expert” at ____ pain?
 How do we change the conversation to include Physiotherapy as part of the list of “experts” at helping with____ pain?

 The fundamental underlying problem is that we as a Physiotherapy profession have such a broad scope of skills and vast areas of practice.
 Most people, even Doctors, do not know exactly what we can do and how varied it is.
 Here is just a simple list of some of the areas we Physiotherapists can practice in:

-Private Clinics - that is the clinic down the street that might also have Massage Therapists, Chiropractors, Kinesiologists, Acupuncturists, etc.
+Private Clinics - that is the clinic down the street that might also be a multidisciplinary clinic, meaning they might have a mix of Massage Therapists, Chiropractors, Kinesiologists, Acupuncturists, etc.